 It is clear by the hundreds of people who showed up at City Hall that the community strongly stands with Black and Brown and immigrant communities.
 No longer should communities be allowed to be over-policed, discriminated against, and ripped apart from one another due to racist policies.
 The city deserve policies that reflect the best interests of community members.

 “This is an important first step for the city to take,” said Rebecca Sanchez of Grassroots Leadership.
 “This is a long term struggle and we are in part one of what is actually a decathlon.
 We’re committed to fighting for a city where we redefine safety for ourselves — and not through badges, and where we determine how our communities thrive.”

-A multi-racial, multi-sector coalition united across the coasts on May Day 2018 representing the power of Freedom Cities.
-Over forty organizations marched under the Freedom Cities banner in New York City, while in Oakland, the Ella Baker center turned in full force at a rally hosted by Oakland Sin Fronteras.
+Enlace led a multi-racial, multi-sector coalition united across the coasts on May Day 2018 representing the power of Freedom Cities.
+Over forty organizations marched with Enlace under the Freedom Cities banner in New York City, while in Oakland, the Ella Baker center turned in full force at a rally hosted by Oakland Sin Fronteras.
 Video of our Freedom Cities Immigrant Worker Justice Tour in NYC is below.